Oloren-AI/orchestrator-docs/source/getting_started.md

 3. A node ID on the right.
 4. A bunch of node metadata, super useful for debugging.

+Under the node ID, there's the additional functionality for locking nodes.
+Locked nodes are prevented from being rerun.
+We suggest locking nodes that take a long time to run and have stable output.

 Adding inputs and outputs is really important for networking together complex workflows.
 Nodes have two types of edges: black and blue.

 Black edges are for passing around *values*.
 For example, if I have an add node with inputs of 1 and 2, connecting the black edge passes 3.